Python Constructs & Modules

 CLI: cdktf synth triggers the synthesis pipeline.
 It resolves the Python object graph and writes the intermediate Terraform configuration to the cdktf.out directory.

 The synthesis process validates resource references before state generation.
-You must design classes to expose explicit configuration interfaces.
+Design classes to expose explicit configuration interfaces.
 Implicit attribute resolution causes silent drift during plan execution.

 Construct Lifecycle & Scope